JakubOpydwsei/qa-portfolio/README.md

 | Automated Testing | Playwright + TypeScript |
 | Test Management | GitHub Projects / Issues |
 | CI/CD (planned) | GitHub Actions |

----

-## How to Use This Repository

-Feel free to:
-- Explore the Markdown files to see my test design process.
-- Clone or fork for inspiration in your own QA projects.
-- Use it as a reference for bug report and test case formatting.

----

-## Status

-This project is **work in progress**.
-More features (CI/CD, exploratory tests, responsive testing) coming soon.